JoshuaMarkle/domjudge-aws-instructions/README.md

 ## Update Server

+> [!WARNING]
-The dependencies will not work correctly without an update to the system.
+> The dependencies will not work correctly without an update to the system.

 ```
 sudo apt update